Quiddlee/node-crud-api/README.md

 *🦥 RS-School task.*

 # Getting Started 🚀
-To run the project locally, you would have to download zip file with our repository or clone it to your computer. ✨
+To run the project locally, you would have to download zip file with the repository or clone it to your computer. ✨

 ## Setup and Running ⚠️